afeins19/obsdian/classNotes/(463) Alogrithms/Greedy Algorithms/Huffman Coding.md

 # Huffman's Greedy Algorithm
-continuosly try to pair a set of symbols ordered by frequency.
+continuously try to pair a set of symbols ordered by frequency.
 We will have (n-1) merges that will be performed on n leaf nodes (the symbols of the alphabet)

 # Time Complexity
 total: O(nlogn)